Lara’s debut story collection, Animal Wife, won the Red Hen Press Fiction Award, judged by Ann Hood, and is forthcoming in 2020.

 A girl born with feathers undertakes a quest for the mother who abandoned her.
 An indecisive woman drinks Foresight, only to become stymied by the futures branching before her.
 A woman becomes psychologically trapped in her car.
 A proofreader cultivates a cage fighting alter ego.
 A girl acts on her desire for a childhood friend as a monster draws closer to the shore.
 A widow invites a bear to hibernate in her den.

-Many of the stories from Animal Wife have been published in literary magazines, including StoryQuarterly, Hunger Mountain, The Massachusetts Review, The Normal School, River Styx, and Paper Darts, among others.
+Many of the stories from Animal Wife have been published in literary magazines, including StoryQuarterly, Hunger Mountain, F(r)iction, The Massachusetts Review, and The Normal School, among others.

 “The stories in Lara Ehrlich’s Animal Wife are gorgeous and heartbreaking.
 They glide into each other, refract, and expand outward again, echoing seasons and change and longing.
 They cause astonishment and wonder.
 They ask: what does it mean to be in a body?
 What do we ever know about girlhood?
 It is a complex and rewarding read.”—Kristen Arnett, author of Mostly Dead Things